How to develop the proper build for a successful customer experience implementation journey

 Our advice: Once the company has a solid understanding of the CX, it is now time to begin to extend CX expertise into the formation and operation of capabilities.
 A CX capability is the organizational equivalent of individual manager knowledge and skills—specifically, a firm-level bundle of knowledge and skills that support the enactment of key CX activities.
 Capabilities are critical because they ensure the firm can perform CX activities repeatedly over time—making capabilities an essential ingredient for competitive advantage.
 A second feature of capabilities is that they are deeply embedded in the fabric of the organization.
 They become sticky over time, facilitating retention.
 Embeddedness also makes capabilities difficult for competitors to observe and copy, boosting prospects for competitive advantage.

 The downside of capabilities is that they are what economists call path-dependent—they take time to develop.
-To begin that process, make sure you have a clear vision of the processes that need to unfold organization-wide.
+To begin that process, make sure you have a clear vision of the processes that need to unfold throughout the organization.
 You should know who does what and when at each stage of the CX process.
-Next, determine how these activities get knitted together into a regularly occurring operation that is built into jobs, metrics, meetings, hiring, training and rewards.
+Next, determine how these activities knit together into a regularly occurring operation that is built into jobs, metrics, meetings, hiring, training and rewards.
 If hiring focuses on one skill set, but the CX requires another, the CX capability is being undermined by the mismatch.
 It’s unnecessary to invent this capability all at once; the most foundational parts can be worked out and then expanded over time when knowledge and norms are well developed.
 But don’t overlook the “What’s in it for me?” angle: Develop internal messaging and marketing that targets the motivations and information needs of key stakeholders, such as line of business leads, shared service heads and employees.

 Metrics play a particularly important role as guardrails for capability-building.
 If the entire organization understands how their jobs influence CX and how doing their jobs influence CX indicators and thus KPIs, capabilities can be more easily developed and operate more efficiently over time.